 - In Magical Girl Lyrical Nanoha StrikerS, Subaru demonstrates the ability to fight even while knocked unconscious.
 However, this has less to do with her determination and more with her AI-equipped magical Device seamlessly taking control of her body while she is out cold.

-- In Naruto, during Rock Lee's battle with Gaara, Gaara completely pummels Lee.
+- During Rock Lee's battle with Gaara, Gaara completely pummels Lee, crushing his left arm and leg in the process.
 Right before he goes in to make the killing move, Lee's master, Guy, jumps in to save him.
 However, Lee stands back up, ready to fight once more.
 When Guy looks into his eyes, though, he realizes that his pupil has lost consciousness, still wanting to fight even after it's over.

 - In the Raiga filler arc, Lee is able to fight against Raiga while unconscious through muscle memory.

-- Princess Mononoke featured the detached head of wolf goddess Moro wiggling across the ground and biting the arm off of her Arch-Enemy, Lady Eboshi.
+- Princess Mononoke features the detached head of wolf goddess Moro wiggling across the ground and biting the arm off of her Arch-Enemy, Lady Eboshi.

-- Street Fighter II V, During the final segment of a cage match between Ken and Vega, Ken uses his shoryuken to send Vega flying into the chandelier above, knocking him unconscious.
+- In Street Fighter II V, during the final segment of a cage match between Ken and Vega, Ken uses his Shoryuken to send Vega flying into the chandelier above, knocking him unconscious.
 Vega briefly regains consciousness, long enough to take aim at Ken, and lets gravity do the rest as he passes out; which leads to the following monologue:

 - In The Princess Bride, Inigo Montoya's arm seems to block Count Rugen's coups de grace independently.
-At that moment, "conscious" wouldn't fairly describe Inigo, who seems ready to Go Into The Light.
+At that moment, "conscious" wouldn't fairly describe Inigo — he seems ready to Go into the Light.

 - After suffering a mortal wound, Cú Chullain has himself tied him to a rock so he can keep fighting.
 Eventually he dies, but when an enemy soldier approaches him to check...
 Cú Chullain's arm drops and cuts off his hand.